Ronaldinho: Legal troubles

 In July 2019, 57 properties belonging to Ronaldinho along with his Brazilian and Spanish passports were confiscated because of unpaid taxes and fines.
 The judge ultimately decided to reduce the fine from R$8.5 million to R$6 million for building a fishing platform on Guaíba River in a 'heritage-protected' area.
 Ronaldinho and his brother would ultimately fail to pay the fines within the allotted time and have their passports suspended.

 In March 2020, he was questioned by police in Paraguay after he was alleged to have used a fake passport to enter the country while coming for a charity event and book promotion, with Ronaldinho and his brother both being held in custody in the country.
-A lawyer representing Ronaldinho and his brother could not explain why they used fake passports to enter the country; as Brazilian nationals do not require a passport to countries that are members of the Mercosur trade bloc.
+A lawyer representing Ronaldinho and his brother could not explain why they used fake passports to enter the country, as Brazilian nationals do not require a passport to countries that are members of the Mercosur trade bloc.
 While in prison he competed in a prison futsal tournament, where his team was victorious.
-They won 11–2 in the finals, with Ronaldinho scoring 5 goals and assisting the other 6.
+They won 11–2 in the finals, with Ronaldinho scoring five goals and assisting the other six.
 He attempted to appeal the detention order but was ordered to remain under house arrest with his brother.
-On 24 August 2020, Ronaldinho and his brother were released from Paraguayan prison after their judge agreed to a plea deal with fines of US$90,000 and US$110,000 for the brothers, respectively.
+On 24 August 2020, Ronaldinho and his brother were released from Paraguayan prison after their judge agreed to a plea deal with fines of and for the brothers, respectively.

 Personal life

-Growing up, Ronaldinho's idols included the World Cup–winning stars Rivelino (from 1970); Diego Maradona (from 1986); Romário (from 1994); and his two future international teammates Ronaldo and Rivaldo (who would, together with him, form the attacking trio in Brazil's 2002 World Cup–winning team).
 Ronaldinho is the father of a son, João, born on 25 February 2005, to Brazilian dancer Janaína Mendes and named after his late father.

 He gained Spanish citizenship in 2007.

 In March 2018, Ronaldinho joined the Brazilian Republican Party, which has links to the Universal Church of the Kingdom of God.
 Ronaldinho endorsed presidential candidate Jair Bolsonaro in the 2018 Brazilian presidential election.